-A newspaper man, his ignored fiancée, and his former employee a down on his luck reporter hatch an elaborate scheme to turn a false news story into the truth, to stop a high-society woman from suing for libel.
+A newspaper man, his ignored fiancée, and his former employee, a down on his luck reporter, hatch an elaborate scheme to turn a false news story into the truth in order to prevent a high-society woman from suing for libel.

 Nick and Nora head to Nick's hometown of Sycamore Springs to spend some time with his parents.
 His father, a prominent local physician, was always a bit disappointed with Nick's choice of profession in particular and his lifestyle in general.
 With Nick's arrival however the towns folk, including several of the local criminal element, are convinced that he must be there on a case despite his protestations that he's just there for rest and relaxation.
 When someone is shot dead on his doorstep however, Nick finds himself working on a case whether he wants to or not.
 Written by

 15 of 18 people found this review helpful.

 Was this review helpful to you?